 - Copies of SS card and photo ID

-Scholars who are not awarded a stipend will be brought into the program as volunteers and, therefore, will be required to complete UPMC volunteer paperwork prior to the start of the program.
-Volunteer paperwork includes but is not limited to:
+Scholars who do not receive compensation will be brought into the program as volunteers and, therefore, may be required to complete UPMC volunteer paperwork in additional to the Hillman Academy onboarding paperwork, prior to the start of the program.
+Volunteer paperwork may include but is not limited to:

 - An online volunteer application